d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 This notation is readable and efficient for humans, however bulky if for whatever reason we need to generate a tensor contraction programmatically.
-For this reason, numpy provides an alternative notation by providing integer indices for each tensor.
+For this reason, `einsum` provides an alternative notation by providing integer indices for each tensor.
 For example, the same tensor contraction can also be written as: